Tag Archives: Lars Ulrich

 Looks like Dime, Randy, Cliff and Bonzo just scored the ultimate singer….this is one of the saddest days in metal ever…. : (

-Mike also posted this great pic of him and Ronny below.
+Mike also posted this great pic of him and Ronnie.

 We’ve already posted several pics of Lars Ulrich’s signature kit, and now we got the goods on how its color came about.